AxelTerizaki/toyunda2ass/README.md

 It produces an ASS file on stdout.

 FPS is optional.
 If not provided it'll strip the `.frm` on the first file and try to find a matching `.avi` file.

+You need to have `ffmpeg` installed in your PATH so Toyunda2ASS can read fps info from a video file

 ## Build